If you had to spend crypto today, what would you use it on?

 Decision framework: How to choose today

-When asking, If you had to spend crypto today, would you use it on Retail, Bills, Mastercard, or Staking? use this short checklist:
+When asked, if you had to spend crypto today, would you use it on Retail, Bills, Mastercard, or Staking?
+Use this short checklist:

 Rule of thumb: Keep a short-term fiat buffer (1–2 months of living or operating expenses) so you can stake or hold the rest for potential upside.